 Some Methods Of Collecting Water From Air Are Passive & Don’t Need External Energy

-Passive methods rely on natural processes.
+Passive air to water harvesting methods rely on natural processes.

 A fog fence or a fog net is an example of this, and air wells are another (passively collecting moisture from the air).

 Energy To Water Ratio (Energy Efficiency) Of Some Active AWGs May Have Increased Over Time